MasoniteFramework/docs/features/package-development.md

 The following section will explain how to register those resources in your package to be used in a Masonite project and how to make those resources publishable.

-Masonite makes it really easy to create a Package provider that will register your package resources.

-The default package comes with a provider file where a provider class inheriting from `PackageProvider` is defined:
+Masonite makes it really easy to do this by creating a specific package provider that will register your package resources.
+The default package layout comes with such a provider inheriting from `PackageProvider` class:

 ```python
 # providers/SuperAwesomeProvider.py